cakephp/docs/en/views/helpers/form.rst

     {{year}}{{month}}{{day}}{{hour}}{{minute}}{{second}}{{meridian}}

-To create a datetime inputs with custom classes/attributes on a specific select box, you can use the options in each component::
+To create datetime inputs with custom classes/attributes on a specific select box, you can use the options in each component::

     echo $this->Form->datetime('released', [